Skip to content

 Products:

 • A product must have a product type to be able to sync with BrewKeeper.
-In general for breweries, the product type is Beer.
+In general for Breweries, the product type is Beer.

 Product Variants:

 • Variants must have skus.
-Carrierbot returns its rates by looking at SKUS
+CarrierBot returns its rates by looking at SKUS

 • The option name for a variant must be “Title” (not Size, Colour, Matrial, Style, etc…)